 Why teaching?
 I get to share everything I'm interested in, and sprinkle the insights I've gathered along the way in my own humble quest for wisdom.
 In the teaching experience, I get to spread the joy and intrinsic motivation that comes along with grasping insights.
 I also get to help facilitate critical thought about the all-important things in life, and watch so many bright minds at work.
-Also, I can ALWAYS do better, and I'm constantly modifying my classes and looking to develop more (like the World Philosophy class I'll begin teaching Fall 2014).
+Also, I can ALWAYS grow as an instructor, and I'm constantly modifying my classes and looking to develop more (like the World Philosophy class I'll begin teaching Fall 2014).
 Learning subjects that you are interested in for the sake of teaching the material might be the BEST experience for true lifelong learners.
 If you are one, I suggest giving teaching a shot!

 Things I enjoy: Chilling out with my wife, dog, and little guy.
 They are pretty awesome.
 And running.
 It's one of those deep joys only runners understand.
 I also listen to early-90s rock and progressive rock, and I love having my music in the background of my activities or simply sitting back for a meditative listen to my turntable...
 No doubt, there is nothing better than a cup of coffee and reading a good book.
 Of course I'm always buried in philosophy texts, but I also really dig literature Classics and some math-stuff.
 With the math, I find myself deeply enjoying proofs, solving complex equations, and of course logic games--but time for those things is more limited at this point.
 With the Classics, I have a goal of reading almost all of the "Great Books" before I die.
 However, I'm getting older fast!
 And I can't leave out writing!
 I think that I've lost my poetic "abilities", but I'm always taking a bit of time to work on a few long-term writing projects.
 And eating at restaurants!
-As long as my order doesn't have lactose or MSG in it, it's pure joy for me.
+As long as my order doesn't have lactose or MSG in it, it's pure joy for me, especially shellfish dishes.
 Finally, I'm a big-time New York Mets fan.
 If you ever want to sidetrack me, bring them up.
 I'm about to start writing articles for a blog, and when it takes place I'll link those who are interested here.
 As far as television is concerned, I love pretty long drama series (like The Wire, Breaking Bad, The Killing, The Sopranos, Walking Dead, etc.), and both the horror movie genre and cartoons.
 You'll find some of them sprinkled into my lectures.